John G. Lake: Early life and career

 Lake was born in St. Marys, Ontario, Canada and moved to Sault Ste.
 Marie, Michigan with his family in 1886.
 He was born into a large family of 16 siblings (eight of whom died young).
 He graduated from high school in St Mary's shortly before the move to Michigan, and claimed to have been ordained into the Methodist ministry at the age of twenty-one.
 However, his seminary attendance has never been confirmed and census records cannot confirm even ten years' education.
 Lake, then, may have had no formal theological training.

 Lake moved to a suburb of Chicago, Harvey, in 1890, where he worked as a roofer and construction worker before returning to his hometown in 1896.
 According to Lake, he became an industrious businessman and started two newspapers, the Harvey Citizen in Harvey, Illinois and the Soo Times in Sault Ste.
-Marie, Michigan, before beginning a successful career in real estate, and later, becoming a millionaire in life insurance dealings.
+Marie, before beginning a successful career in real estate, and later, becoming a millionaire in life insurance dealings.
 Historian Barry Morton found no evidence that Lake ever owned the two newspapers, citing sources which indicate the Harvey Citizen was founded by the Harvey township, and the Soo Times was started by George A. Ferris and owned by Ferris & Scott Publishers.
 Morton further alleges that Lake exaggerated his business career, and that "clear evidence" shows Lake instead worked as a small-scale contractor, roofer and "house-flipper".
 In the 1900 Census, Lake's occupation is listed as "carpenter".

 In February 1893, Lake married Jennie Stevens of Newberry, Michigan, and the two had six children and adopted another before her death in 1908.
 During the 1890s Lake and many members of his family began appearing regularly in Dowie's services, where attendees were purportedly healed and allegedly brought back from death's door.
 In 1898 Lake opened a small chapter of Dowie's Christian Catholic Church in Sault Ste Marie and held meetings in the attic of his parents' home.
 In 1901 he relocated his family to Zion, Illinois, where he worked in the theocratic town's construction department.